epsilonrt/domogik-iaqmon/README.md

-      -a           - enable broadcasting the air quality index (AQI) -L [lum]     - enable RGB leds to display the air quality index (AQI), The maximum brightness can be provided [0,1023], default is 512 -h           - print this message
+      -a           - enable broadcasting the air quality index (AQI) -L [lum]     - enable RGB leds to display the air quality index (AQI), The maximum brightness can be provided [0,1023], default is 512 -w [period]  - enable RGB leds wave effect,
+                     The wave period can be provided in seconds, default is 60 -h           - print this message

 Pour lancer le daemon en mode débugage avec gestion d'un capteur IAQ Core P et